-The best time to visit the Great Lakes National Parks is in the Summer because of the region’s brutal winter climate.
-When late spring arrives, the National Parks on Lake Erie, Lake Michigan and Lake Superior awaken from a long winter’s nap and prepares for visitors like you to arrive in the summer months.
+The best time to visit the National Parks of the Great Lakes is in the summer months because of the region’s brutal winter climate.
+When late spring arrives, the Great Lakes National Parks on Lake Erie, Lake Michigan and Lake Superior awaken from a long winter’s nap and prepares for visitors like you to arrive to enjoy the unsalted life!

 The Great Lakes consists of 5 fresh water lakes in the United States.
-As a kid growing up on Lake Erie, I could always remember all five of them.
-Not only because it was my area of familiarity but because my geography teacher taught us simple way to remember their names.
+As a kid growing up on Lake Erie, it was considered a sin for any Great Laker to not know what they all were.
+Even so, my geography teacher taught us simple way to remember their names.

-In our introductory lesson to Great Lakes geography, she wrote the word HOMES in big white letters on chalkboard.
-But then it dawned on me what that word or letters meant.
-HOMES uses the first letter of each of the Great Lakes: Huron, Ontario, Michigan, Erie and Superior.
+She wrote the word HOMES in big white letters on chalkboard.
+Each letter in the word HOMES started the first letter of each of the Great Lakes.

 Voyageurs National Park

 Voyageurs National Park, one of America’s forgotten parks, is situated right smack dab in the middle of North America in northern Minnesota.